AIAA Committees on Standards

 - Integration and Outreach Division Committees

 The AIAA Committees on Standards oversee the development of new standards, update current standards, and set the direction for the Institute's standardization work.

 From conception to publication, AIAA standards are the result of volunteer effort—individuals who are directly and materially affected, and technically qualified.
 Each document originates from an AIAA Technical Committee or developed with the support of a Committee on Standards approved by AIAA Process Subcommittee on Standards.
-If you are interested in lending your expertise to any of the current projects listed here or wish to develop a new project, please contact the AIAA Standards Manager at email@example.com.
+If you are interested in lending your expertise to any of the current projects listed here or wish to develop a new project, please contact the AIAA Standards Director at firstname.lastname@example.org.

 Aerospace Pressure Vessels

 Scope: Establish baseline requirements for the design, fabrication, test, inspection, operation, and maintenance of pressure vessels used for pressurized, hazardous, or non-hazardous liquid or gas storage in space systems including spacecraft and launch vehicles.

 Chair: Dr. Michael Kezirian, University of Southern California

 Scope: Human engineering design practices to assist the designer in determining expected international load conditions on commercial space vehicle controls and mobility elements.

 Computational Fluid Dynamics

 Scope: Standardization in the field of computational fluid dynamics for the purpose of promoting improvement in efficiency and productivity.